tute/fulfill-to-do-app/README.md

 * I need every client operation done using JavaScript, reloading the page is not an option.
 * I can mark an entry as completed.
+* I can sort my entry lists using due_date and priority.

 ## Notes